 ‘It has been shown that the white-skinned population of the UK are able to meet their vitamin D needs with short, daily lunchtime exposures to sunlight.
 However, to meet vitamin D requirements, skin type V (darker skin) individuals in the UK need ~25 min daily sunlight at lunchtime, from March to September.
 This makes several assumptions, including that forearms and lower legs are exposed June–August; only exposing hands and face at this time is inadequate.’
 [Webb, Kazantzidis et al. (2018)].

-You see, our skin is our largest organ and it is full of oestrogen receptors.
-As we move through menopause, our skin changes as it ages.
+Our skin is our largest organ and it is full of oestrogen receptors.
+Hence, our menopause transition causes changes to our skin as oestrogen production declines.

 “Our biology is set-up to work in partnership with the sun.” (p.3) states chrono-biologist Dr Linda Geddes, author of ‘Chasing the Sun’.
 My own women’s healthy ageing studies support this too.
 As I worked to understand my own symptom chaos, I realised that part of the menopause-hot-flush puzzle lies with our skin.
 Our skin is loaded with oestrogen receptors and as we lose oestrogen during our menopause transition, the effect of low sunlight exposure on our symptoms is more than we think … and I’m not just talking about Vitamin D either.